How to Calculate Crypto Taxes for Gains and Losses 2026

 Crypto income tax

-Crypto income is usually taxed as ordinary income at its fair market value when you receive it and have control over it.
+Crypto income is usually taxed as ordinary income at fair market value when you receive it and have control over it.
+Staking, mining, pay, and many airdrops land here.
+That same dollar amount is the basis if you later sell, swap, or spend those tokens.

 About the 1099-DA for crypto

-Covered brokers furnish Form 1099-DA for sales effected in 2025 (statements to taxpayers in early 2026), and brokers are not required to report the basis for 2025 sales.
-Basis reporting for certain covered transactions becomes mandatory in 2026 and later.
+Covered brokers furnish Form 1099-DA for sales made in 2025, with statements to taxpayers in early 2026.
+For 2025 sales, brokers are not required to report basis.

 What factors are considered when calculating crypto taxes?